 What's being done

-- Understand the complexity of the karst geology, which underlies much of the Wells Creek watershed.
+The MPCA is working with local partners to understand the complexity of the karst geology, which underlies much of the Wells Creek watershed.
 In karst, surface water and groundwater interchange regularly.
 Water flowing on the surface may suddenly drop into a sinkhole and then re-emerge a few miles downstream as a spring out of the limestone to rejoin the surface water.
 Because groundwater is used as a primary drinking source in the area, it is especially important to exercise caution when applying anything to the surface.

 - Summary of Mississippi River-Lake Pepin Watershed Restoration and Protection Strategies Report